SotirisSapak/Gym-Management-System-Application/README.md

-# GYM Management System Application
+# GYM Management System Application (senior thesis)

 Just a senior thesis.
 This is an android application that simplifies the receipt system of a gym.
 Chance of experiment with Firebase Firestore technology from Google because one of the requirements for this app is to store its data online.